Bhaktivinoda Thakur: Major works

-Some thought the book was a new point of view.
-Some said it was good.
-The younger educated people said the book was nice, but no one fully understood the essence of the work, which was to show that Krishna was transcendent (aprakrita).
-Some thought that my interpretations were strictly psychological (adhyatmika).
-But they were incorrect.
-There is a subtle difference between what is transcendent and what is psychological, which few understood.
-The reason behind this mistake is that no one had any understanding of transcendence (aprakrita).

-Undaunted by the criticism, Bhaktivinoda saw Krishna-samhita as an adequate presentation of the Gaudiya Vaishnava thought even for a Western mind and in 1880 sent copies of the book to leading intellectuals of Europe and America.
-Soon Bhaktivinoda received a favorable response from an eminent Sanskrit scholar in London, Reinhold Rost, and a courteous acknowledgement of the gift from Ralph Waldo Emerson.
-This became the first foray of Chaitanya's theology into the Western world.
+In 1880, Bhaktivinoda sent copies of Krishna-samhita to intellectuals of Europe and America.
+He received responses from Sanskrit scholar in London, Reinhold Rost, and from Ralph Waldo Emerson.
+This has been described as introduction of Chaitanya's theology into the Western world.

-In 1886 Bhaktivinoda published another important work, Chaitanya-siksamrita, which summarises the teachings of Chaitanya and includes Bhaktivinoda's own socio-religious analysis.
-Along with it came his own Bengali translation of the Bhagavad Gita with commentaries by Visvanatha Chakravarti (ca.1626–1708).
-He also published Amnaya-sutra, Vaishnava-siddhanta-mala, Prema-pradipa, his own Sanskrit commentaries on the Chaitanya-upanisad and Chaitanya Mahaprabhu's Siksastakam, and two parts of Chaitanya-caritamrita with his own commentary, entitled Amrita-pravaha-bhashya ("A commentary that showers nectar").
-Tattva-viveka, his concise masterpiece designed to awaken higher intelligence in the individual, was published in 1893.
+In 1886 Bhaktivinoda published Chaitanya-siksamrita, summarising Chaitanya's teachings and his own socio-religious analysis.
+He also published his own Bengali translation of the Bhagavad Gita with commentaries by Visvanatha Chakravarti (ca.1626–1708).
+He also published Amnaya-sutra, Vaishnava-siddhanta-mala, and Prema-pradipa.
+He wrote Sanskrit commentaries on the Chaitanya-upanisad and Siksastakam, and wrote a commentary on the Chaitanya-caritamrita (Amrita-pravaha-bhashya - A commentary that showers nectar).
+Tattva-viveka, a concise work on higher intelligence in the individual, was published in 1893.